Pat G. Palmer

 C#.

-computer architecture course for the Master’s in Computer Information
+a computer architecture course for the Master’s in Computer Information

 Technology (MCIT) program and a digital design course for the MCIT